mikessh/mageri/doc/body.rst

 -  ``goodQualityThreshold`` quality threshold used to mask nucleotides for minor-based error model (MBEM) used in variant caller
 -  ``trimAdapters`` specifies whether to trim found primer/adapter sequences
 -  ``minUmiMismatchRatio`` minimum ratio of reads associated with parent and child UMI sequences, used to filter errors in UMI sequence
--  ``forceOverseq`` specifies whether to enforce ``defaultOverseq`` threshold or to estimate one from UMI size histogram
+-  ``forceOverseq`` specifies whether to enforce ``defaultOverseq`` threshold or to estimate one from MIG size histogram
--  ``defaultOverseq`` threshold for number of reads associated with UMI, used to filter unusable, erroneous and artefact UMIs
+-  ``defaultOverseq`` threshold for number of reads in MIGs, used to filter unusable, erroneous and artefact UMIs

 *Consensus assembly*